andiDermawan/sqlit/README.md

 # sqlit
 [ Blind SQL Injection Tool ]

-# how to use it ?
+# How to use it ?
 It is easy to learn.

 You can edit the payload to adjust the query syntax